LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 force sms removed as it was broken anyway and not very reliable

 you can now await client.action for a one-off any action not just cancel

+fwd msg and delete msg now mandate a list rather than a single int or msg (since there's msg.delete and msg.forward_to this should be no issue). they are meant to work on lists.

+also mark read only supports single now. a list would just be max anyway. removed max id since it's not really of much use.